Phobos718/CornerStone/README.md

 Many aspects of this project are still in a prototype phase, multiple changes in structure can be expected as I refactor the code to allow for better scalability.
 Net functionality is my top priority, therefore design and front end will be moving the slowest.

 The live version of this project is currently being hosted on AWS.
-Test user credentials will be posted here soon.
+Feel free to message me for access and test credentials.

 ## To-Do list (in order of priority)